clux/modul8/Readme.md

 ## Injecting Data

-Data can by injected at compile time from the server by specifying keys and evaluable strings.
+Data can by injected at compile time from the server by specifying keys and serializable/pre-serialized data to be attatched on the specified key

 ````javascript
 modul8('./client/app.js')